kungfusheep/SublimeLinter-contrib-stylelint/README.md

 ### Linter installation
 Before using this plugin, you must ensure that `stylelint` is installed on your system.
 To install `stylelint`, do the following:

-1. Install `postcss` and `stylelint` globally by typing the following in a terminal:
+1. Install `postcss` and `stylelint` by typing the following in a terminal:

    ```
-   npm install -g postcss stylelint
+   npm install postcss stylelint
    ```